gtalarico/gtalarico.com/content/stuff/au-university.md

 2017-11-14

-#### Description
-This class walks through the basic concepts involved in using Python within the Dynamo Environment.
+_This class walks through the basic concepts involved in using Python within the Dynamo Environment.
 It covers basic Python concepts that are needed to write a few code samples, as well as explains in detail all the boiler plate and import codes that are used.
-The class also touches on some aspects of the Revit API that are needed to perform basic operations such as the active document and transactions.
+The class also touches on some aspects of the Revit API that are needed to perform basic operations such as the active document and transactions._

+This presentation received 2 awards based on reviews by atendees: "Best New Speaker" and "Hands-On Lab Honorable Mention".
+Announcement of the Awards [here](https://www.autodesk.com/autodesk-university/blog/And-Award-Goes-Top-Rated-Sessions-AU-Las-Vegas-2017-2018).

 #### Links